hashiprobr/nfp-index/README.md

    This is, in fact, a possibility, but only if a limitation is directly related to a learning objective.
-For example, we wouldn't recommend using a NFP server in an assignment of an Information Security course.
+For example, we wouldn't recommend using a NFP server in the final project of an Information Security course.
 But if there are no direct relations to a learning objective, having the limitation is an acceptable tradeoff, as long as it is disclosed.

 4. *It seems that the goal is making programming classes as easy as possible.
-   Shouldn't a class have challenges?*
+   Shouldn't a class have challenges?
+Lack of difficulty can be demotivating.*

    It is more accurate to say that the goal is making programming classes easy as possible where it doesn't matter, while still allowing them to be as